 - Rid as many triggers from their environment as you can

 - Offer to attend meetings, therapy sessions or doctors’ appointments with them

 - Let them know they are loved and worth the recovery

-Finding a Drug and Alcohol Rehab Centre in Caithness
+Finding a Drug and Alcohol Rehab Hospital in Caithness

-You will also learn all of your treatment options and what you can expect when attending a rehab centre for your recovery.
+You will also learn all of your treatment options and what you can expect when attending a rehab hospital for your recovery.